Jsyro/bc-vcpedia/applications/application-bc-correction.md

 2.4.4 | The presentation request will use ephemeral connections (a temporary connection that is deleted after the verifiable credential exchange is complete)

 ## 2.5 Presentation Request Definition
- ID: TBD
+ ID: BC:5:PracticingLawyerAndPhoto:0.0.1:indy

- Name: TBD
- Version TBD
+ Name: Lawyer Status and Photo

 ### Requested Attributes
 Schema Name: Person